andrlund/javascript-starter/README.md

 # Javascript-starter
- A bare bones NodeJS, JavaScript starter project.
+ A bare bones NodeJS, JavaScript starter project with testing.
 It uses (Rollup)[https://rollupjs.org/guide/en/] for module bundling and (Jasmine)[https://jasmine.github.io/] for testing.
 Please note, this project is not meant for development of apps meant to run in a browser.

  ## Installation